December

 “If you can prevent it in boys, then you can prevent it from being transmitted to girls.”

 The HPV infection, the most common STD in the nation, is spread through genital skin-to-skin contact and sexual intercourse.
-And because the vaccine provides best immunity when given early – before sexual activity begins – the Atlanta-based Centers for Disease Control recommends children as young as 9 receive the immunization, given in three doses over a six-month period.
+Because the vaccine provides best immunity when given early, before sexual activity begins, the Centers for Disease Control recommends children as young as 9 receive the immunization, given in three doses over a six-month period.
 The CDC recommends it for all children ages 11-12, boys through age 21, and girls through age 26.

 The statistics in Mississippi are alarming.
-Just 12 percent of girls ages 13-17 complete the vaccine, the lowest rate in the nation, the CDC reports.
+Just 12 percent of girls ages 13-17 complete the vaccine, the lowest rate in the nation.
 The rate is 50 percent or higher in some other states.

 Mississippi has a high rate of HPV infection, with an incidence of 8-10 new HPV-related cervical cancer cases per 100,000 population.

-“It is critical for Mississippi physicians to understand and embrace the concept that the vaccine is useful in children who are not yet sexually active because of its effects years into the future, when the children grow into young adults who usually will become sexually active,” said Dr. Gailen Marshall, professor and division chief of allergy and immunology in the School of Medicine.
+“It is critical for Mississippi physicians to understand and embrace the concept that the vaccine is useful in children who are not yet sexually active because of its effects years into the future,” said Dr. Gailen Marshall.

-“This is like seat belts,” said Sorey, professor of pediatrics.
+“This is like seat belts,” said Dr. Will Sorey.
 “It’s just something you must do to protect yourself.”

 Occupational therapist earns leadership kudos

-Candice Barber is recognized for her thoughtfulness and hard work by Guy Giesecke.
+Candice Barber is recognized for her thoughtfulness and hard work.

 When a coworker told Candice Barber about a dog left unattended for days in a car in the stadium parking lot adjacent to UMMC, the animal lover sprang into action.

-Barber, an occupational therapist at Batson Children's Hospital, found out the dog's owners had a family member in the ICU at UMMC.
-Candice provided food, gift cards and gas cards for the family and helped with sleeping arrangements.
-She also made sure the dog was attended to during their stay.
+Barber, an occupational therapist at Batson Children’s Hospital, found out the dog’s owners had a family member in the ICU.
+She provided food, gift cards and gas cards for the family, helped with sleeping arrangements and made sure the dog was cared for during their stay.

 She was recognized for her thoughtfulness and hard work by Children’s CEO Guy Giesecke during the UHHS Leadership Meeting.